hbs-rcs/large_data_in_R/index.md

 quickly see what happens when we reach the memory limit, and to look at solutions to that problem without waiting for our program to read in hundreds of Gb of data.
-On Linux memory can be artificially limited using the `ulimit` command before staring R, e.g., `ulimit -Sv 8000000`.
+On Linux memory can be artificially limited using the `ulimit` command before starting R, e.g., `ulimit -Sv 8000000`.

 Start by looking at the file names and sizes: